-An important limitation of the IEB data is the censoring of earnings at the Social Security maximum.
-As shown in column 4 of Table II, 10 to 12 percent of male wage observations and 1 to 3 percent of female wage observations are censored in each year.
-To address the problem of censoring we follow Dustmann, Ludsteck, and Schönberg [2009] and use a series of Tobit models - fit separately by gender, year, education level (5 categories), and age range (4 10-year ranges) - to stochastically impute the upper tail of the wage distribution.
-Since our primary interest is in models that include person and establishment effects, we develop an imputation procedure that captures the patterns of within person and within establishment dependence in the data.
-Specifically, our Tobit models for a given year include the worker's earnings and censoring rate in all other years, as well as the mean earnings and censoring rate of his or her co-workers in that year.
+An important limitation of the IEB data is the censoring of earnings at the social security maximum.
+As shown in column (4) of Table II, 10% to 12% of male wage observations and 1% to 3% of female wage observations are censored in each year.
+To address the problem of censoring we follow Dustmann, Ludsteck, and Schönberg (2009) and use a series of Tobit models-fit separately by gender, year, education level (five categories), and age range (four 10-year ranges)-to stochastically impute the upper tail of the wage distribution.
+Because our primary interest is in models that include person and establishment effects, we develop an imputation procedure that captures the patterns of within-person and within-establishment dependence in the data.
+Specifically, our Tobit models for a given year include the worker's earnings and censoring rate in all other years, as well as the mean earnings and censoring rate of his or her coworkers in that year.
 Using the estimated parameters from these models, we replace each censored wage value with a random draw from the upper tail of the appropriate conditional wage distribution (see the Online Appendix for details).

-The impact of this imputation procedure is illustrated in columns 5 and 6 of Table I, where we show the means and standard deviations of log daily wages after replacing censored observations with allocated values from the Tobit models.
-For women the means and standard deviations are only slightly higher than in columns 2 and 3, reflecting the relatively low censoring rates.
+The effect of this imputation procedure is illustrated in columns (5) and (6) of Table I, where we show the means and standard deviations of log daily wages after replacing censored observations with allocated values from the Tobit models.
+For women the means and standard deviations are only slightly higher than in columns (2) and (3), reflecting the relatively low censoring rates.
 For men, the allocation procedure matters more: on average the imputation raises the estimated mean log wage by 2.7 percentage points and the estimated standard deviation by 4.5 percentage points, with slightly larger effects in years with a higher censoring rate.

-Although we believe that this imputation procedure works reasonably well, a natural concern is that our results - particularly for men - would be somewhat different if we used a different technique.16 To address this concern, we present robustness checks based on the subset of full time male workers with apprenticeship training.
-This group, which includes about 60 percent of the German male workforce, has relatively low censoring rates.
-As we show below, our main conclusions are very similar when we use only the apprentice subsample.
+Although we believe that this imputation procedure works reasonably well, a natural concern is that our results-particularly for men-would be somewhat different if we used a different

-15See Anotnczyk, Fitzenberger, and Sommerfeld [2010] for further discussion of recent trends in male-female wages differences in Germany.
+^{15.} See Anotnczyk, Fitzenberger, and Sommerfeld (2010) for further discussion of recent trends in male-female wage differences in Germany.